rollins-cms/mat310-spr20/sprint3/project.md

 A few things to notice about this version of the grammar:
 1. `Statement` now has two choices: `PrintStatement` or `AssignStatement`.
 An `AssignStatement` is required to begin with a `NAME` token.
 (The `NAME` token is an identifier -- e.g. program name, method name, or variable name.)
 2. `NAME` has also been added as a option for `Atom` -- this corresponds to using a variable in an expression like `x+4` instead of having only literal integer values like `3+4`
-3. Another new element is `NegExpr` which allows us to negate a value or variable.\
+3. Another new element is `NegExpr` which allows us to negate a value or variable.
 4. The `MultExpr` rule has been expanded to allow for the modulo functionality.
 5. We also have a new production rule for dealing with the `String` datatype, and the `Expr` production rule has also changed to accommodate this new datatype.

-### Mod
-Add support for a mod operator.
-Notice that the updated grammar is:

-`MultExpr --> NegExpr [('*' | '/' | '%') MultExpr]`

-Take a look at the `multExpr` method in the parser.
-This change should be very straightforward.

-After you've added this functionality, make sure the `Mod.y` program compiles/parses correctly and gives the expected output.

 ## Negation Expression
 Another new element of our grammar is `NegExpr`, which now sits between `MultExpr`, which we added last time, and `Atom`.
 A `NegExpr` implements the unary negation operator. `NegExpr` can be chained, so it's possible to negate a negation.
 The following example is valid: